 At USA Vein Clinics, we want to help you understand why varicose veins occur, what your individual risk factors are, and how to find minimally invasive vein treatment when necessary.
 Here’s what you need to know.

 Although it is possible to have both heart and vein disease, varicose veins do not necessarily indicate poor heart health.
-We understand that this can be confusing, since both conditions involve blood circulation.
+We understand that this can be confusing since both conditions involve blood circulation.
+Below are some common questions we hear from our patients.

 What Are Varicose Vein Symptoms?